 - Dirty Air Filter

-A wretched filter might cause your AC keeps freezing at the coil.
+A wretched filter might cause your AC keeps freeze at the coil.

-Before they reach the air ducts in your house, air contaminants are captured by the air filter in your air conditioner.
-These contaminants and allergens accumulate in your air filters over time, reducing airflow.
+Before reaching the air ducts in your house, air contaminants are captured by the air filter in your air conditioning system.
+These contaminants and allergens accumulate over time, reducing airflow and impacting the system’s efficiency in cooling your home.

 Air conditioners draw warm air from your house, remove the moisture, chill it down, and release it via air vents.
 However, it becomes increasingly difficult for air to enter your home and, more critically, your AC system when the filters limit airflow.